siralin/Ephesians-Stylometry/README.md

 To run unit tests: `python3.9 -m unittest`

 Ephesians and Colossians were split into parallel and unique verses based on https://catholic-resources.org/Bible/Paul-Colossians-Ephesians.htm

+The documents in other-texts/ were obtained from https://www.ccel.org/l/lake/fathers/toc.htm

+The documents in septuagint/ were obtained from https://sacred-texts.com/bib/sep/index.htm